England captain Ben Stokes backs Harry Brook to be 'global superstar' after 'clinical' win over New Zealand

 New Zealand slumped to 37-3 by stumps that evening before rallying to 306 all out the following day but their hopes of pulling off what would have been a Black Caps-record chase of 394 were all but ended the next time they batted under lights thank to Stuart Broad.

-The England seamer's four-wicket burst - the first strike of which made him and James Anderson the most prolific Test bowling partnership off all time - left New Zealand 63-5 and Anderson struck four times the next afternoon as the tourists rolled their opponents for 126.
+The England seamer's four-wicket burst - the first strike of which made him and James Anderson the most prolific Test bowling partnership off all time - left New Zealand 63-5 at the end of day three and Anderson struck four times the next afternoon as the tourists rolled their opponents for 126.

 Stokes said: "It was another great performance - very clinical with the bat and very clinical with the ball.
 It was entertaining cricket.